mehdiaitlhouss/Livestock-monitoring/README.md

-# Ecommerce App (SCS)
+# Livestock monitoring App

 ## Description

-An ecommerce app that allows users to buy smart conected suitcases :luggage:.
+A mobile application enabling users to oversee their livestock :luggage:.

 ## Technologies Used :man_technologist: